jtom38/PowerManager/README.md

 ## Why PowerManager

 This modules goal is to elevate PowerShell module management by giving it some features you might miss if you are use to other programing languages like `python`, `javascript`, or even `C#`.
-Breaking away the dependance on global modules to more project level module.
+Breaking away from the dependance on global modules to more project level modules.
 If you need a specific version of `SqlServer` and don't want to risk breaking changes from new version of that module then storing your dependencies local to your project is ideal.  `PowerManager` lets you define your project dependencies rather then your computers modules.
 If you have two projects that need different version of the same module, your in good hands.

+## Goals

+* Be able to generate project level requirements
+* Be able to install dependencies into your project folder
+* Be able to

 ## Getting Started